contagon/handbook/handbook/11-young-women.md

 ### 11.3.5 [[AO]] Advisers

 The Young Women presidency may recommend that the bishopric call Young Women advisers.
 Each adviser works with a specific age-group of young women.
-Each class should have only one adviser.

 Advisers have the following responsibilities: